wfink/quickstart/ejb-multi-server/README.md

     The line shows that the bean `MainEjbClient34App` is not secured and called at `app-main` server.
 The sub-calls to `app-one#` are using the scoped-context and the cluster view needs a time to be established.
 This is shown as the cluster-view call the `appOne` with the user `quickuser2`. `AppTwo` is called with two different scoped-context settings.
 Both are used alternately 7 times.

 5. If it is necessary to invoke the client with a different JBoss version the main class can be invoked by using the following command from the root directory of this quickstart.
-Replace $JBOSS_HOME with your current installation path.
+Replace $WILDFLY_HOME with your current installation path.
 The output should be similar to the previous mvn executions.

-      java -cp $JBOSS_HOME/bin/client/jboss-client.jar:app-main/ejb/target/jboss-ejb-multi-server-app-main-ejb-client.jar:app-two/ejb/target/jboss-ejb-multi-server-app-two-ejb-client.jar:client/target/jboss-ejb-multi-server-client.jar org.jboss.as.quickstarts.ejb.multi.server.Client
+      java -cp $WILDFLY_HOME/bin/client/jboss-client.jar:app-main/ejb/target/jboss-ejb-multi-server-app-main-ejb-client.jar:app-two/ejb/target/jboss-ejb-multi-server-app-two-ejb-client.jar:client/target/jboss-ejb-multi-server-client.jar org.jboss.as.quickstarts.ejb.multi.server.Client

 _NOTE:_

 * _If exec is called multiple times, the invocation for `app1` might use `app-oneA` and `app-oneB` node due to cluster loadbalancing._
-* _A new feature introduced in JBoss EAP 6.1 or later will deny the invocation of unsecured methods of `appOne`/`appTwo` since security is enabled but the method does not include @Roles.
-You need to set 'default-missing-method-permissions-deny-access = false' for the `ejb3` subsystem within the domain profile "ha" and "default" to allow the method invocation.
-See the install-domain.cli script._

 Access the JSF application inside the main-application